Mayonnaisu/manga-image-translator/README.md

 > - After translation, merge the 2 images into 1 before splitting into the number of parts as the input images.
 > - Remove delete confirmation for merged images & set the option to automatically delete by default (**customizable** in `MIT-local-webtoon-launcher.ps1`).
 > - Set the option to automatically clean up MIT `result` folder, excluding log files, by default (**customizable** in all launchers).
-> - Add support for processing single folder.
+> - Add support for processing single folder to Webtoon Mode.

 > [!WARNING]
 > This updater will replace the old files with the newer ones, so make sure that you back up the files you want to keep first.